n3ddu8/ubuntu-base/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An Alpine:latest container image with basic tooling:
+An Ubuntu:22.04 container image with basic tooling:
 * curl
 * Python3
 * Pip for Python3